 - To enable SSL, select the Use SSL connection to proxy check box.

-- If you are using SSL, you can choose to verify the certificate of the proxy server.
+- If you are using SSL, you can verify the certificate of the proxy server.
 Public certificate authorities are used to verify the proxy server certificate.
 To enable this, select the Verify proxy's SSL cert check box in the Verify SSL cert property.

 - If you have a custom certificate authority, paste the root certificate authority in the Custom CA property to verify the certificate of the proxy server.
 The root certificate authority is passed on to the cloud proxy.
 Do not include the following lines from the certificate authority: